Super-Protocol/docs/docs/fundamentals/offers.md

 sidebar_position: 2
 ---

-_Offer_ is an open listing for a resource available on the Marketplace.
+_Offer_ is an open listing for a computing service, software product, or data available on the Marketplace.
 To add an offer to an <a id="order"><span className="dashed-underline">order</span></a>, users must pay the price in SPPI tokens set by the offer provider.

-_Offer providers_ share and monetize their applications and datasets by creating and maintaining _community offers_ on the Super Protocol Marketplace.
+_Providers_ share and monetize their applications and datasets by creating and maintaining _community offers_ on the Super Protocol Marketplace.

 ## Types of offers

 Offers are the basic building blocks of the Marketplace.
 Four types of offers exist in Super Protocol:

-- _Compute offers_: confidential computing resources to execute solutions and data inside a <a id="tee"><span className="dashed-underline">Trusted Execution Environment</span></a>.
+- _Compute offers_: Confidential computing resources required to deploy models, launch confidential tunnels, and execute <a id="solution"><span className="dashed-underline">solutions</span></a> inside a <a id="tee"><span className="dashed-underline">Trusted Execution Environment</span></a>.
-- _Solution offers_: applications such as AI frameworks, base images, tunnels, oracles, etc.
+- _Solution offers_: Applications such as AI frameworks, base images, tunnels, oracles, etc.
 - _Data offers_: AI models, webpages, configs, datasets, databases, etc.
-- _Storage offers_: decentralized storage, such as Storj, to keep the offer content, order results, and service files.
+- _Storage offers_: Decentralized storage, such as Storj, to keep the offer content, order results, and service files.

 _Value offer_ is a collective term for solution, data, and storage offers.